Pod::Man(3) User Contributed Perl Documentation Pod::Man(3)

 (F) The quote specification given (the "quotes" option to the

 constructor) was invalid.
-A quote specification must be one, two,
+A quote specification must be either one

 POD document had syntax errors